rif/web2admin/README.md

 It is minimal yet functional using the features provided by web2py SQLFORM.smartgrid.

-It is takes security very seriously and uses both groups and permissions for fine-grained access control.
+It takes security very seriously and uses both groups and permissions for fine-grained access control.

 Installation
 ------------